Sweet Dreams (La Bouche song): Background and recording

 American singer and songwriter Melanie Thornton of La Bouche began pursuing her dream of being a professional singer while singing in a band called Danger Zone.
 After two years with the band, she was looking to move on.
 Her sister then urged Thornton to come overseas, where the sister's family had contacts in the music industry.
 Thornton arrived in Germany in 1992 with $15 in her pocket and found work with some small-time record producers who needed a vocalist for demo tracks.
 She then discovered she could make more money in studio sessions than performing live gigs.

 Thornton came to German producer Frank Farian's attention just accidentally.
 She was working as a studio session vocalist, recording "Sweet Dreams", a song she had co-written.
 It was recorded as her fifth or sixth song, when Farian heard it.
 Thornton told in an interview, "I wasn't actually looking for a record deal.
 He (Farian) loved it and wanted to release it on his label."
 Farian liked the song but wanted a rapper to perform on it also.
 Thornton then suggested American rapper Lane McCray, whom she had met three weeks earlier, while working with a cover band when he filled in as a replacement vocalist.
 McCray, a North Carolina native, was stationed in Germany while in the US Air Force.
 Thornton told in the same interview, "He was still in the Air Force at the time, but he agreed to do it.
 The next thing you know we're released and shooting up the charts in Italy."

 Composition

 "Sweet Dreams" was written by Gerd Amir Saraf, Mehmet Sönmez, Melanie Thornton and Robert Haynes, and produced by Ulli Brenner, Saraf and Frank Farian.
 The song has a tempo of 134 beats per minute and is written in the key of B minor.
 It follows a chord progression of Bm7GA, and the vocals span from A_{3} to B_{4}.

 The song's bridge samples American funk band Ripple's 1973 song "I Don't Know What It Is, but It Sure Is Funky".
+The "Ola Ola E" chorus chant is derived from the song, "Rollin' With Kid 'N Play" by rap duo Kid 'n Play.